ResidencyCAS Applicant Quick Start Guide

 Note the following:

-• Your letters of recommendation and Standard Letter of Evaluation (SLOE) must be manually assigned to your chosen programs in ResidencyCAS.
+- Letters of recommendation and SLOEs must be manually assigned to your chosen programs in ResidencyCAS.
 These are the only components of your application that require manual assignment.
 All other requirements are automatically assigned to your selected programs.

-• Once you have submitted your application and met all the requirements, your application status will be updated to "Complete."
+- Once you submit your application and meet all the requirements, your application status will be updated to "Complete."

 Application Signals

-Determine how you want to allocate up to 3 gold signals.
+Determine how you want to use signals to indicate interest in programs.

 Submitting Your Application